shwestrick/shwestrick.github.io/_posts/2020-08-28-digital-reverb.md

 implementation, I got big performance gains ($$5\times$$ improvement), but that still leaves us with about $$2\times$$ overhead.

 The takeaway?
-Designing a good parallel algorithm often isn't very hard. **The tricky part is making it competitive with a fast sequential algorithm.**
+Designing a good parallel algorithm isn't always that hard.
+**The tricky part is making it competitive with a fast sequential algorithm.**

 Work hard, span easy, yall. :v: